LambdaHack/LambdaHack/PLAYING.markdown

                open door                          | and -
                rock                               blank

-The game world is persistent, i.e., every time a hero visits a level during a single game, the level layout looks the same.
+The game world is persistent, i. e., every time a hero visits a level during a single game, the level layout looks the same.

 Keys
 ----

-Below are the most basic default keys.
+Below are the basic default keys.

                key    command
                .      wait